abilian/lab.abilian.com/docs/index.md

 ### Ongoing

+[Hyper Open X](./Projects/HOX/HyperOpenX/) - Hyper Open X offers all the technological building blocks needed to build interoperable, sovereign and competitive edge or cloud solutions using only open source software.

+[Hop3](./Projects/Hop3/Hop3/) - Hop3 is an open-source orchestration platform designed to simplify the deployment and management of distributed applications across cloud and edge environments.
+With a focus on flexibility, security, resilience, and ease of use, Hop3 empowers developers and small organisations to take full control of their IT infrastructure and data, ensuring digital sovereignty and avoiding vendor lock-in.

 [Nua](./Projects/NUA/00 NUA/) - Nua streamlines the development, selection, installation and resilient operation of web applications in a self-hosted cloud environment.

 [Python to WASM Compiler](./Projects/Python to WASM Compiler/Python to WASM Compiler/).